Gallery

 ING acquired British merchant bank Barings in 1995.
 Its art collection was started in the 1920s and includes portraits of members of the Barings family, 18th and 19th century English watercolours and figurative works by ‘early-modern’ British artists.
 ING has set up a charitable trust to manage the Baring Archive and the associated historical portraits – a collection that has been given Designated Status by Arts Council England.

-In Poland, ING is one of the first companies to collect local contemporary art from the 1990s onwards, i. including paintings, photographs, drawings, videos and sculptures.
+In Poland, ING is one of the first companies to collect local contemporary art from the 1990s onwards, including paintings, photographs, drawings, videos and sculptures.
 The works are owned by the ING Polish Art Foundation, which was founded in 2000 to promote and support the development of local artists.